 Day 3 (July 21, 2017)

-Upon arrival, you will see a building with numerous travel and tour agencies that offer island hopping tours, activities on each island and equipment used for the trip.
+Upon arrival, you will see a building with numerous travel and tour agencies that offer island hopping tours, activities on each island, and equipment used for the trip.
 You need to haggle to avail cheap packages.

-The package we availed was a 3-island tour with transfers and swimming gears.
+The package we availed was a 3-island tour with transfers and swimming gear.
 It amounted to 179 RM for 3 persons.
 That’s 60 RM each (480-600 per person converted to Philippine Peso).
 Conservation fee per island is excluded, it’s 10 RM per island.

 Our first island was the Sapi Island.
-Sapi is the second smallest island of the Tunku Abdul Raman Marine Park, it is only 25-acres big.
+Sapi is the second smallest island of the Tunku Abdul Raman Marine Park, it is only 25 acres big.

 Pulau Manukan/ Manukan Island is the second largest island in the park.
 It is the most commercialized island.
-It is a 1500 meter long powdery white sand beach for tourists to unwind.
+It is a 1500-meter-long powdery white sand beach for tourists to unwind.

-We ate our lunch on this island and just had a short leisure time After that, we went to our last island- Mamutik island.
+We ate our lunch on this island and just had a short leisure time After that, we went to our last island- Mamutik Island.